HatemHosam/PanoTPS_Net/README.md

 There are two training configurations.
 First, training on the PanoContext training set and whole Stanford-2D3D and testing on the PanoContext test set.
 Second, training on Stanford-2D3D training set and whole PanoContext and testing on Stanford-2D3D test set.

-The panoContext and Stanford2D3D dataset split and the post-processing utilized are the same as Layout-Netv2  adopted from their official Github repo: https://github.com/zouchuhang/LayoutNetv2
+The panoContext and Stanford2D3D dataset split and the post-processing utilized are the same as Layout-Netv2  adapted from their official Github repo: https://github.com/zouchuhang/LayoutNetv2

 To train PanoTPS-Net, the dataset should be downloaded from the above link. and the path for images, edges, and corners should be provided in the train.py